A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

-In view of the consistency of Richardson \cite{Rich} scaling with Kolmogorov \cite{Kol} scaling (which is valid in the infinite flow Reynold's number $R_e$ limit), it therefore appears plausible to surmise that the Brownian parameter $\lam$ is an increasing function of the flow Reynolds number $R_e$.
-One may then assume, for the sake of illustration, the simplest case, for which $\lam$ is proportional to $R_e$, \be\tag{23} \lam=k R_e \ee $k$ being a constant.
-It is of much interest to note that the possibility of a connection between the white noise assumption for the fluctuating pressure forces and the large $R_e$ assumption in Kolmogorov's \cite{Kol} theory for 3D FDT indicated by (23) was indeed conjectured earlier by Corrsin \cite{corr}.
-It is of further interest to note that (23) actually turns out to lead to quantitative agreement with the Batchelor-Townsend \cite{Bat1} ansatz for the rate of change of the mean square interparticle separation (see Section 3).
+In view of the consistency of Richardson \cite{Rich} scaling with Kolmogorov \cite{Kol} scaling (which is valid in the infinite flow Reynolds number limit), it therefore appears plausible to surmise that the Brownian parameter $\lp\lam/\beta\rp$ is an increasing function of the flow Reynolds number.
+One may assume, for the sake of illustration, the simplest \textit{ansatz}, for which $\lp\lam/\beta\rp$ has a power-law dependence on the flow Reynolds number $R_e$,